codegangsta/Astroneer/docs/dialogue/scene_04_complete_contract.md

 ## Aria's Response: Hauler Ship Type

 [AriaCompleteContractHauler01]
-"Cap, this hauler used to lug cargo.
-Now?
-It's a veritable treasure trove on thrusters.
-The pirates will be green with envy."
+"This hauler's not just for cargo anymore; it's a floating treasure chest.
+Pirates might just retire and take notes!"

 [AriaCompleteContractHauler02]
-"I never thought a freighter could look chic.
-You've managed to blend form and function beautifully.
-It's a mobile masterpiece."
+"Who knew a freighter could strut?
+You've turned hauling into a high-fashion statement!"

 [AriaCompleteContractHauler03]
-"The cargo bay had room, but you've given it a whole new dimension!
-I'm expecting it to start its own trade route with all that space."
+"It's not just spacious; it's an interstellar warehouse.
+We're going to need a bigger map for all this cargo!"

 [AriaCompleteContractHauler04]
-"You've turned this bulky freighter into the belle of the ball.
-It's not just carrying goods, it's parading them!"
+"From bulky to belle of the ball!
+It's not just carrying goods; it's flaunting them."

 [AriaCompleteContractHauler05]
-"With this redesign, I'm starting to think 'hauler' is an understatement.
-This beast could move moons!"
+"This redesign's a moon mover!
+It's like you strapped rockets to a planet and called it a day."

 [AriaCompleteContractHauler06]
-"This freighter's got more hidden compartments than a spy's suitcase now.
-Smugglers and merchants alike would pay top credit for this kind of craft."
+"Secret compartments galore!
+It's like a magician's hat – endless surprises and space rabbits!"

 [AriaCompleteContractHauler07]
-"Well, I'll be!
-You've turned this slow-moving giant into a sleek cargo sprinter.
-It's the Olympic athlete of freighters!"
+"It's sprinting like a star racer!
+This hauler's got dreams of being the first at the finish line."

 [AriaCompleteContractHauler08]
-"The old freighter was a draft horse—sturdy and reliable.
-You've turned it into a thoroughbred, Cap."
+"Draft horse to racehorse!
+This freighter's setting speed records with cargo on board."

 [AriaCompleteContractHauler09]
-"I used to think this hauler could only be loved by its captain.
-Now, I think it might just be the darling of the spaceways."
+"It's the new darling of the shipping lanes.
+From humble to haute couture!"

 [AriaCompleteContractHauler10]
-"Cap, this freighter's now a fortress with a hyperdrive.
-It's not just moving cargo—it's guarding it."
+"With these upgrades, it's a cargo fortress.
+It's not just moving goods; it's defending them."

 [AriaCompleteContractHauler11]
-"This was once a simple vessel of trade, now it's a titan of transport.
-You've given commerce a new chariot."
+"From simple trade to titan of transport.
+It's a legend in the making, this one."

 [AriaCompleteContractHauler12]
-"You've somehow made this hauler both more spacious and streamlined.
-It's like you've bent the laws of space inside out."
+"Spacious and sleek – you've turned physics on its head in the best way possible."

 [AriaCompleteContractHauler13]
-"This freighter was as anonymous as a grain of sand on a beach.
-Now?
-It's the pearl—unmistakable and invaluable."
+"Once a background player, now a star of the show.
+This hauler's got its own spotlight!"

 [AriaCompleteContractHauler14]
-"I'm used to freighters that groan under the weight of their cargo.
-This one seems ready to dance between the stars."
+"Dancing through the stars, this freighter's got moves.
+Who says cargo can't be graceful?"

 [AriaCompleteContractHauler15]
-"You didn’t just redesign it, you reinvented it.
-This hauler's ready to write its own legend in the history of interstellar trade."
+"It's not just a redesign; it's a reinvention.
+This hauler's writing its own epic in the annals of space trade."

 ## Aria's Response: Interceptor Ship Type

 [AriaCompleteContractInterceptor01]
-"Cap, you’ve turned this into the slickest shadow in the galaxy.
-It could sneak up on silence itself now."
+"This interceptor's a shadow with an attitude.
+It's like sneaking up on the speed of light itself!"

 [AriaCompleteContractInterceptor02]
-"This interceptor was fast before, but you've made it a blur.
-The stars are going to need to squint."
+"It's not just fast; it's a blur.
+Blink, and it's on the other side of the galaxy."

 [AriaCompleteContractInterceptor03]
-"I knew this ship was quick, but you’ve just broken the speed record for making my jaw drop."
+"Quick as a comet!
+It's like you strapped it to a shooting star with an extra kick."

 [AriaCompleteContractInterceptor04]
-"You've given 'rapid response' a new meaning.
-This vessel's so fast, it leaves echoes in the vacuum."
+"Rapid response?
+More like instant.
+This ship's redefining 'fast action.'"

 [AriaCompleteContractInterceptor05]
-"Who knew this old speedster had such an elegant side?
-It's like a lightning bolt in a tuxedo now."
+"Who knew speed could look so good?
+It's the sports model of space interceptors."

 [AriaCompleteContractInterceptor06]
-"This interceptor's engines used to roar.
-Now, they purr with power.
-Stealth and speed in perfect harmony."
+"Sleek, silent, and speedy.
+It's a stealth artist with a need for speed."

 [AriaCompleteContractInterceptor07]
-"Cap, you've taken high-speed to new heights.
-This thing's going to need its own time zone."
+"Breaking speed barriers and looking good doing it.
+It's ahead of its time—literally."

 [AriaCompleteContractInterceptor08]
-"The control panel used to look like a museum piece.
-Now, it's a master class in efficiency.
-You're an artist."
+"Control panel's a work of art.
+Efficiency and elegance in every button."

 [AriaCompleteContractInterceptor09]
-"This vessel was meant to chase comets.
-After your work, I think comets will be chasing it!"
+"It's not just chasing comets now; it's leading the race!"

 [AriaCompleteContractInterceptor10]
-"Interceptors are born fast, but you’ve given this one wings.
-Figuratively speaking, of course."
+"Fast as lightning and just as striking.
+It's a thunderbolt ready to zoom."

 [AriaCompleteContractInterceptor11]
-"With this kind of speed, we don't need to outrun them; we just circle around and wave goodbye."
+"With speed like this, who needs to outrun when you can out-maneuver?"

 [AriaCompleteContractInterceptor12]
-"Cap, you’ve injected such ferocity into this interceptor, I’m half expecting it to just take off on its own."
+"Such ferocity!
+It's like it's itching to leap into hyperspace on its own."

 [AriaCompleteContractInterceptor13]
-"It's not just an interceptor anymore, it's a celestial cheetah.
-It could catch photons if it wanted to."
+"Definitely a celestial cheetah.
+I bet it could give a photon a run for its money."

 [AriaCompleteContractInterceptor14]
-"You've not just redesigned it; you've redefined what it means to be 'fast'.
-This interceptor is in a league of its own."
+"Redefining 'fast'?
+You've launched it into a new dimension of speed!"

 [AriaCompleteContractInterceptor15]
-"This speedster could give a black hole a run for its money—and with your upgrades, I'd bet on the ship!"
+"This interceptor's in a league of its own.
+It's not just fast; it's a flash of genius."

 ## Aria's Response: Luxury Ship Type

 [AriaCompleteContractLuxury01]
-"Cap, stepping onto this ship is like walking into an intergalactic opera house.
-The high society of the stars will be lining up for a tour."
+"Stepping onto this ship feels like entering a cosmic palace.
+It's luxury with a touch of starlight!"

 [AriaCompleteContractLuxury02]
-"You've taken luxury to the next level.
-This vessel doesn't just travel through space; it saunters."
+"You've elevated luxury to stellar heights.
+It's like a cruise through the cosmos with class."

 [AriaCompleteContractLuxury03]
-"This yacht was plush before, but now?
-It's like you've woven comfort and opulence into every atom."
+"This yacht's more than plush; it's a floating masterpiece.
+Every corner whispers elegance."

 [AriaCompleteContractLuxury04]
-"I thought I knew what luxury was until I saw this.
-You've turned a space cruise into a space conquest of class."
+"You've transformed it into a space odyssey of opulence.
+It's a voyage of luxury, redefined."

 [AriaCompleteContractLuxury05]
-"They say space is cold, but on this ship, it's always a warm welcome.
-It's a five-star resort with a grav drive."
+"Space might be cold, but this ship's all warmth and splendor.
+It's a five-star universe in here."

 [AriaCompleteContractLuxury06]
-"You've made this more than a luxury vessel; it's a masterpiece that's ready to paint the stars with elegance."
+"It's not just luxurious; it's a trendsetter.
+This ship will be the talk of the galaxy's high society."

 [AriaCompleteContractLuxury07]
-"Wow, Cap.
-This yacht used to host parties.
-Now, it's the event everyone's universe will revolve around."
+"This yacht's the new 'it' spot.
+From parties to galas, it's the center of the social cosmos."

 [AriaCompleteContractLuxury08]
-"This isn't just a ship; it's a statement.
-One that says, 'I've arrived, and I brought the horizon with me.'"
+"It's a statement piece now.
+This ship doesn't just travel; it arrives with flair."

 [AriaCompleteContractLuxury09]
-"The opulence onboard used to whisper.
-Now, it sings.
-I can almost hear the cosmic applause."
+"Opulence that sings!
+I wouldn't be surprised if it started attracting celestial admirers."

 [AriaCompleteContractLuxury10]
-"Cap, you've turned this luxury liner into a symphony of sophistication.
-It's music for the eyes."
+"It's a symphony of sophistication.
+This liner's got style that could make the stars jealous."

 [AriaCompleteContractLuxury11]
-"This vessel was the crown jewel of fleets before, but you've turned it into the entire crown."
+"It's gone from crown jewel to the crown itself.
+This yacht's in a regal league of its own."

 [AriaCompleteContractLuxury12]
-"The harmony of design and comfort here—it's like you've choreographed a ballet of luxury."
+"You've choreographed a dance of luxury and comfort.
+It's elegance in motion."

 [AriaCompleteContractLuxury13]
-"I've seen luxury, but this?
-This is legendary.
-You've crafted a floating myth, a spaceship of lore."
+"It's not just luxurious; it's legendary.
+You've crafted a myth in the form of a spaceship."

 [AriaCompleteContractLuxury14]
-"This yacht was already a dream, but now?
-It's a dream that's transcending into a higher realm of opulence."
+"From dream to reality, and then some.
+This yacht's a vision of futuristic extravagance."

 [AriaCompleteContractLuxury15]
-"The detailing here is exquisite.
-Every inch now tells a tale of luxury so rich, even the stars might come down for a closer look."
+"The detail's exquisite.
+Every inch tells a story of unrivaled luxury.
+It's a masterpiece."